Frequently Asked Questions

 We use biometrics extensively in our App to prevent any fraudulent activities.

 Our debit cards operate on Mastercard’s latest EMV technology and multi-layered security protocols.
-We are further combining this with our own unique and advanced security feature which is currently being patented.
+We are further combining this with our own unique and advanced security feature which has been patented.

 Our core banking platform runs on an IBM’s LinuxONE™ mainframe, which provides us with advanced business critical security through pervasive encryption technology.
 Running an open-source core banking platform on the new IBM LinuxOne mainframe is ground-breaking.
 And we have combined it with other open-source software and cloud technology for certain business functions.
 This leads to a best-of-both-worlds combination of security and low cost.